The Lemont High School World Languages Department believes students should develop the following characteristics:

 Ability to communicate in the target language in order to function in a variety of situations and for multiple purposes

 Make connections with other disciplines and acquire information and diverse perspectives in order to use the language to function in academic and career-related situations

 Acquire linguistic and cultural competencies in order to become effective global citizens

 Student grades are determined by their performance on language proficiency, examinations, and class participation.
-Students enrolled in third- or fourth-year courses are given honors credit; those students enrolled in the highest level of a language may have the opportunity to earn college credit.
+Students enrolled in third- or fourth-year courses have the option of enrolling for honors credit; those students enrolled in the highest level of a language may have the opportunity to earn Advanced Placement credit.